Matheus Dantas

-Matheus de Jesus Dantas (born 5 September 1998) is a Brazilian professional footballer who currently plays as a centre back for Hong Kong Premier League club Kitchee.
+Matheus de Jesus Dantas (born 5 September 1998) is a Brazilian professional footballer who plays as a centre back.

 Club career

 Early career

 Born in Mato Grosso do Sul, Dantas grew up supporting São Paulo and joined the club's youth team in 2013.
 In the following year, he switched to Flamengo.
 He broke his cruciate ligament in July 2016 and was ruled out of play for seven months.
 In 2017, he suffered a knee injury which also put him in the sidelines.
 Progressing through the youth teams, he went on to captain the under-20 team.

 Flamengo

 2018 season

 On 17 January 2018 Dantas made his first team debut coming on as a late substitute in a 2–0 win against Volta Redonda, in Campeonato Carioca.
 On 2 May, his contract was extended until 31 December 2019.

 2019 season

 On 5 May 2019 Dantas played his first Campeonato Brasileiro Série A match at Estádio do Morumbi against São Paulo, he started the match as head coach Abel Braga fielded the whole team with reserves, the match ended 1–1.